Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 In the episode "The Royal Canadian Kilted Yaksmen", we first learn that the aforementioned group is sent to find a barren wasteland and always die as soon as they get out there.
 In the middle of the episode, one of their Yaks gets tired of Stimpy singing the Canadian Kilted Yaksmen song.
 We are treated to an almost one-minute-long sequence of him going completely bonkers in front of the camera, foaming at the mouth, developing neck veins, screaming and bugging out.
 (You can see it at about 4.30 here)

 "Stimpy's Fan Club", where Ren is jealous of all the attention Stimpy is getting, so he plots to kill him in his sleep.
-As you can see in the page image, all of the lights go out and all you see is Ren's face and his hands (It kinda looks like Master Hand.).
+As you can see in the page image, all of the lights go out and all you see is Ren's face and his hands (It kinda looks like Andross or Master Hand or whatever.).
 And as if that wasn't bad enough, toward the end of the scene, you see his brain pulsating from his skull as he screams and what could be described as fires of hell engulf him.

 The end of "Sven Höek" (Spumco) where Ren Goes Mad from the Revelation upon finding out what a mess Stimpy and Sven made in his house.
 What made it Nightmare Fuel of the highest degree was when Ren went from genuinely angry and raving to eerily pleasant at the drop of a hat while he described how he would get his revenge by "gouging out their eyes", "tearing off their lips", beating them up, and wrenching their arms out of their sockets.
 He imagines committing said acts by demonstrating with his hands, and we hear what each horrible act of violence would sound like.
 Made worse when Sven and Stimpy are shown to be terrified out of their wits and Ren expresses his happiness at seeing how scared they are by giving them a huge Slasher Smile and continuing on with his Psycho Rant.
 The worst part is that when he says "tear your arms out of the sockets" and we hear the sound, you can see a brief splash of blood as we hear the snapping.